Chapter 11: Every Light On

 He reaches.

-His hands are empty.
+His hands were empty.

 The dreams had rules.
 He wore the perpetrator’s hands, he carried the perpetrator’s logic, and the logic was the map.
 Follow the logic, find the building, find the victim.
 The rules were terrible but they were rules, and rules meant structure, and structure was the only language he had.

-The rules are gone.
+The rules were gone.

 He texted at 3:12.